ChuyangYeyoung/BlackBottle/v4-web/local-api/README.md

 # Local Database & Offline Access System

-This system enables the dYdX web app to store all user data (browser storage and blockchain data) in a local SQLite database for offline access and faster loading times.
+This system enables the Black Bottle web app to store all user data (browser storage and blockchain data) in a local SQLite database for offline access and faster loading times.

 ## Overview